Yitzchak Abadi: Notable decisions

-Notable decisions

-Owing to his prominence as a posek, Rabbi Abadi is asked the most difficult questions, in which he issued a number of innovative and controversial decisions.
-For instance, his ruling that permits writing a sefer torah through a silk screen process, and a more recent ruling that wigs made with Indian hair may be used.
-Rav Abadi also composed a short version of Birkat Hamazon based on the Rambam and other Rishonim, if it is difficult for one to say the full version that is customary, one may say this version, even initially as a first choice.
+Owing to his prominence as a posek, Abadi was asked the most difficult questions, in which he issued a number of innovative and controversial decisions.
+He ruled that it is permitted to write a sefer torah through a silk screen process, although this decision was contested by J. David Bleich.
+Abadi ruled that wigs made with Indian tonsured hair may be used.
+He also composed a short version of Birkat Hamazon—based on the Rambam and other Rishonim—for those who find it difficult to recite the full version, who may use it ab initio.

+Death

+Abadi died in Lakewood, New Jersey, on December 16, 2025, at the age of 92.